NavigationContentFooter

 Credentials

-Credentials give services and platforms access to Scaleway Messaging and Queuing, enabling them to connect to the host system.
-Credentials are protocol-specific: for SQS and SNS, different levels of permissions can be defined to write, read, or manage queues/topics, whereas NATS credentials give full read-write-manage access.
-Refer to our Messaging and Queuing additional content for more information.
+Credentials give services and platforms access to Scaleway NATS, Queues, and Topics and Events, enabling them to connect to the host system.
+Credentials are product-specific: for Queues and Topics ad Events, different levels of permissions can be defined to write, read, or manage queues/topics.
+NATS credentials give full read-write-manage access.
+Refer to our additional content for more information.

 Dead Letter Queue

 A Dead Letter Queue (DLQ), or undelivered-message queue, receives and holds messages that cannot be delivered to their destination queues.
-This concept is not yet implemented for Scaleway Messaging and Queuing.
+This concept is not yet implemented for Scaleway Queues.

 Fanout